 Improve Your Life #23: Control and Flexibility in Your Life

-First you should have an understanding of reality.
+First, you should have an understanding of reality.
 I will not go too deep into what reality is.
-For our purpose the reality is some objective state of affairs that most people can agree upon.
-Reality should be detached from emotion and treated as simple collection of facts.
-Some examples of questions about reality.
-Is your weight going up or down?
-Are you on track for that big project?
-Is your income enough for new home?
+For our purpose, the reality is some objective state of affairs that most people can agree upon.
+Reality should be detached from emotion and treated as a simple collection of facts.
+Some examples of questions about reality:

 This is where you think about how you want things to be.
-To get out of the fixed control model it would be much more effective to focus on the end result and the why of your activities.
+To get out of the fixed control model, it would be much more effective to focus on the result and the why of your activities.
 Why are you doing this?
-What end result should your actions bring about?
+What result should your actions bring about?